Aaaargh, this is driving me nuts!!!

 - Hardly user-friendly, says Connie Svabo, Professor at the Department of Mathematics and Computer Science and co-author of the new book Digital Life.

 The digital jack-in-office

 Among other things, she researches in hybrid experience architectures: What happens when a human and a piece of technology have to interact in a physical space.
 The self-service checkout is but one example.
-Another could be when we have to register parking at the hospital, check in and out with our travel cards, buy access to payment toilets or find our bearings on digital displays that, for example, guide us to a shop in the shopping centre.
+Another could be when we have to register parking at the hospital, check in and out with our Rejsekort, buy access to payment toilets or find our bearings on digital displays that, for example, guide us to a shop in the shopping centre.

 - When standing there and having to serve ourselves, we sometimes encounter a system that behaves like a jack-in-office, while other systems act more like friendly service staff.
 It’s the digital jack-in-office that gets our blood boiling, she says.

 A digital system can certainly be caring in its encounter with users.
 Such systems require the least possible effort from users and offers alternatives and the opportunity to negotiate with the system

 The digital jack-in-office wants things on its own terms, not the user's.
 The jack-in-office is rigid and cannot be bargained with, offering no alternatives.
 For example, you may only be allowed to pay with a Dankort, and if you’re a child or foreigner, well ... tough luck.
 The front desk system may also require you to download dedicated apps or sign up before you can interact with it.

 But there are also digital, friendly service staff who are prepared for the fact that the user for various reasons, for example, does not own a Dankort, and therefore offers other payment methods.